Skip to main content

 Normal-weight concrete uses standard aggregate — gravel, crushed stone, or sand — and weighs 145 to 150 pcf.
 It is the default choice for foundations, ground-floor slabs, driveways, and most residential work.
 The aggregate is cheap, widely available, and produces concrete with excellent compressive strength and durability.

 Lightweight structural concrete replaces standard aggregate with expanded shale, clay, or slate.
 These manufactured aggregates are full of tiny air pockets that reduce density to 100 to 115 pcf — roughly 25 to 30% lighter than normal-weight.
-The trade-off is cost: lightweight concrete runs 20 to 40% more per cubic yard because the aggregate is manufactured rather than quarried.
+The trade-off is cost: lightweight concrete runs 20 to 40% more per cubic yard (based on ready-mix concrete supplier pricing, March 2026) because the aggregate is manufactured rather than quarried.

 Use lightweight when the supporting structure has limited load capacity.
 A parking garage adding a topping slab, a historic building getting a new concrete floor, or a rooftop deck where every pound counts — these are textbook lightweight applications.
 The weight savings often allow engineers to reduce beam and column sizes, which can offset the higher concrete cost.